CynthiaTuData/nyc-subway-delay-map/README.md

 - I scraped subway delay alerts in November, 2022 from ***https://mymtaalerts.com/archive*** using Playwright.
 - From the alerts, I developed a dataset of all delays that happened on each line in the month of November.
 - All delays were then classfied into 14 types of delays using a self-developed taxtonomy.
 - Finally, I used mapbox to map the subway line based on count of delays in each categories.

+For codes and processes, see .ipynb notebooks (there are four of them!)

 ### List of categories